 Matt, thanks for sending in that request.

 I changed my DNS back to an A-record after my last update.
 I'm more than happy to change it back to a CNAME now to test out this functionality.
 Namecheap makes it super simple, it'll only take me a second.
 Please remind me again what URL you'd like me to use.
 Is it just commons.gc.cuny.edu?

 #6 Updated by Boone Gorges about 5 years ago

 - Status changed from Reporter Feedback to Assigned

 - Assignee changed from Dominic Giglio to Matt Gold

 - Target version changed from 1.5.19 to Not tracked

 Matt, this one is not working.
 Something strange is happening - even before I do the mapping, the domain is resolving to the Commons blog.
 This makes me think that IT has configured the domain as an alias for the subdomain.
 This is incorrect: they should be set up to point to our webroot (/var/www/html/) and WordPress takes care of the necessary mapping.
 (I'm afraid I don't have more specific details because I'm not 100% sure how domains are mapped on the Commons server; I assume it's through the use of vhosts.)

-#8 Updated by Dominic Giglio almost 5 years ago
+#8 Updated by Dominic Giglio about 5 years ago

 It is working but it's also not working.